jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > - It is hard to know what exactly the client wants, because I don’t talk directly to the client— **P2**
 > - The document is divided in sections, separated by blank pages. — **P2**
 > - The current ideas/prototypes are in the first section.
-All discarded or ›paused‹ ones are in later sections (the archive”)— **P2**
+All discarded or ›paused‹ ones are in later sections (the “archive”)—**P2**
 > […]